Upcoming Partner Professional Development Opportunity

 This webinar reviews and reinforces the responsibilities and best practice expectations of Pennsylvania local education agency foster care points of contact for ensuring the educational stability for foster care youth, as amended by the Every Student Succeeds Act of 2015.

-Disclaimer: Conference sessions are created by individual providers.
+Disclaimer: Featured sessions are created by individual providers.
 The opinions presented herein do not necessarily represent the official stance or policies of the Pennsylvania Department of Education (PDE), and no official endorsement by the PDE should be inferred.